Box - R WMA

 Spring Turkey - 5, no-cost, quota permits (no exemptions) for each of 3 hunts.

-Youth and mentor license holders: A youth hunter (less than 16 years of age) must be supervised by a person at least 18 years of age.
+Youth and mentor license holders: A supervisor is required to accompany a youth or mentor license holder during any hunt.
+A youth hunter (less than 16 years of age) must be supervised by a person at least 18 years of age.
 A mentor license holder must be supervised by a licensed hunter at least 21 years of age.
 Unless exempt, only those supervisors with proper licenses and permits may hunt.
 If the supervisor is hunting during any hunt for which quota permits are issued, at least 1 person in the party must be in possession of a quota permit.
-A non-hunting supervisor is allowed to accompany a youth or mentor license holder during any hunt.

 Transfer of permits: Quota and guest permits are not transferable; antlerless deer permits are transferable.
 A positive form of identification is required when using a non-transferable permit, except for youth under 16 years of age.
 The sale or purchase of any quota permit, guest permit or antlerless deer permit is prohibited.

 All general laws and regulations relating to wildlife and fish shall apply unless specifically exempted for this area.
 Hunting or the taking of wildlife or fish on this area shall be allowed only during the open seasons and in accordance with the following regulations: